November 19, 2009

 photo by Styrous®

 The concert drew over 600 people to the show.
 The crowd sat on blankets, sleeping bags, bean bags, pillows or just sat on the floor.
-It was a be-in.
+It was an style be-in.

 photo by Styrous®